RPI-DATA/course-intro-ml-app/_build/sessions/session1.md

 ---

 ###  Description
 In  this  class  we  motivate  the  overall  field  of  data  science,  machine  learning,  and  the  emerging  area  of  AI.
-Explore  introduction.

 ###  Learning  Objectives
 -  Appreciate  the  broader  impact  of  machine  learning  on  the  world.